hackclub/OnBoard/arduino_v1/README.md

 "
 tutorial: # no
 ---
-Made a hacker card
+Made a Arduino pcb

-Made a hacker card
+Made a Arduino pcb

 less than a 50$